Gimer-Studios/APIMyLlama/README.md

 ```bash
 deletewebhook <ID_OF_WEBHOOK_IN_DATABASE>
 ```
 This command can be used to remove a webhook in your system.
-You can get the ID of the webhook using the listwebhooks command.
+You can get the ID of the webhook using the 'listwebhooks' command.

 ## Working with the API
 Install APIMyLlama packages with NPM or PIP